Total Functions in QMA

 Similarly to $\TFNP$, the problems in $\TFQMA$ are not promise problems, rather they have a structure such that one can prove that only the YES answer occurs.

 The main aim of the present paper is to show that $\TFQMA$ is an interesting and rich complexity class.
 In Section \ref{Sec:ProbTFQMA} we provide examples of problems that belong to $\TFQMA$.
-These are related to problems previously studied in quantum complexity, such as commuting quantum $k$-SAT, commuting $k$-local Hamiltonian, the Quantum Lov\'asz Local Lemma (QLLL) \cite{AKS12}, public key quantum money based on knots \cite{FGHLS12}.
+These are related to problems previously studied in quantum complexity, such as commuting quantum $k$-SAT, commuting $k$-local Hamiltonian, the Quantum Lov\'asz Local Lemma (QLLL) \cite{AKS12} and public key quantum money based on knots \cite{FGHLS12}.
 We show how these problems can be adapted to fit into the $\TFQMA$ framework.
 Then in Section \ref{SEC:Rel} we consider relativized problems.
 In the context of black-box groups, we show that Group Non-Membership, which was known to belong to $\QMA$ \cite{Watrous}, in fact belongs to $\TFQMA$.
 We also exhibit problems based on the Quantum Fourier Transform (QFT) and provide a simple oracle with respect to which there is a separation between $\FBQP$ and $\TFQMA$.